-In 2019, NEP converted approximately 9.35 million preferred units into NEP common units on a one-for-one basis.
-In 2020, NEP issued approximately 4.67 million NEP common units upon the conversion of the remaining preferred units on a one-for-one basis.
+In 2021, NEP paid aggregate consideration of approximately \$885 million, consisting of approximately 7.3 million NEP common units and \$265 million in cash, for the buyout of the Class B noncontrolling membership interests in NEP Renewables.
+See Note 13 - Class B Noncontrolling Interests.
+In 2020, NEP issued approximately 4.67 million NEP common units upon the conversion of the remaining convertible preferred units on a one-for-one basis.
 See Note 13 - Preferred Units.
 Also in 2020, NEP issued approximately 5.7 million NEP common units upon the conversion of approximately \$300 million principal amount of convertible notes.
 See Note 12.
+In 2019, NEP converted approximately 9.35 million convertible preferred units into NEP common units on a one-for-one basis.

-In 2020, 2019 and 2018, NEP issued and sold noncontrolling Class B interests in certain of its subsidiaries.
+In 2021, 2020 and 2019, NEP issued and sold noncontrolling Class B interests in certain of its subsidiaries.
 NEP has buyout rights, subject to certain limitations and/or extensions, under which NEP has the right to pay a portion of the buyout price in NEP non-voting common units or NEP common units, as specified in the related agreement.
 The Class B investors receive a specified allocation of the related subsidiaries' distributable cash, which could increase if certain minimum buyout rights are not exercised or are not exercised during a certain period.
 See Note 13 - Class B Noncontrolling Interests.